NVIDIA/Fuser/doc/reading/tma-modeling-in-depth.md

 TMA-protected IterDomain has the following very important property:

-**Theorem 4:** "TMA's builtin predicates are satisfied" implies "the indices of all TMA-protected IterDomains are in boundary".
+**Theorem 4:** If non-TMA-protected IterDomains are in boundary, then "TMA's builtin predicates are satisfied" implies "the indices of all TMA-protected IterDomains are in boundary".

-**Proof:** This is a natural conclusion of Theorem 1-4 in ["Divisibility of Split"](../reading/divisibility-of-split.md#predication). $\square$
+**Proof:**
+It is easy to see that the above rules 2-5 maps to Theorem 1-4 in ["Divisibility of Split"](../reading/divisibility-of-split.md#predication), except that Theorem 1 has an additional requirement for `I2` being in bound, which is guaranteed by the statement "if non-TMA-protected IterDomains are in boundary".
+$\square$

-With the above theorem, we can easily see that, when any of the indices of TMA-protected IterDomains goes out of boundary, some partitioned IterDomain's index will also go out of boundary.
+With the above theorem, we can easily see that, if non-TMA-protected IterDomains are in boundary, when any of the indices of TMA-protected IterDomains goes out of boundary, some partitioned IterDomain's index will also go out of boundary.
 Therefore, TMA will use zero to fill these regions.
 That is: